 • The one week duration of the put option is known as the ‘expiry date‘ of the contract.

 • American style put options allow the contract holder to exercise the contract on or before the expiry date, while European style put options can only be exercised on the expiry date.

-• Put options can be resold on the open market by the holder, though the underwriter remains the same.
+• Put s can be resold on the open market by the holder, though the underwriter remains the same.

-• Put options for sale are displayed in an ‘options chain‘, which is a table detailing the various put options available according to their expiry date and strike price, and displays the current bid/ask spread for the premium or sale price of the contract.
+• Puts for sale are displayed in an ‘options chain‘, which is a table detailing the various put options available according to their expiry date and strike price, and displays the current bid/ask spread for the premium or sale price of the contract.

 There are a large number of reasons that investors may want to buy or sell put options on a stock or some other underlying asset or security.